dlaurence269/log_analysis/README.md

 * I used Python 3 for this project as well as the psycopg2 library, which will need to be downloaded if you don't have it.
 * That can easily be done with $ pip install psycopg2.
 * Page still not displaying?
 Don't forget to have the "news" database on your device, whether it be in a virtual machine, or on your local computer.

+# Example Output:
+#### 1. What are the most popular three articles of all time?

+* "Candidate Is Jerk, Alleges Rival" - 338,647 views
+* "Bears Love Berries, Alleges Bear" - 253,801 views
+* "Bad Things Gone, Say Good People" - 170,098 views

+#### 2. Who are the most popular article authors of all time?

+* Ursula La Multa - 507,594 views
+* Rudolf von Treppenwitz - 423,457 views
+* Anonymous Contributor - 170,098 views

+#### 3. On which days did more than 1% of requests lead to errors?

+* July 17, 2016 - 2.26% errors